-This article was first published in the Baptist Bulletin (September/October 2008) and appears here unedited.
+This article was first published in the Baptist Bulletin (March/April 2008) and appears here unedited.
 Used by permission.
 All rights reserved.
 See also What Churches Owe Their Pastors by the same author.